Jefferson Acute Rehabilitation Unit

 The Rehabilitation Process

-A patient must demonstrate the need for the following to be considered for admission to the Comprehensive Acute Rehabilitation Unit:
+A patient must demonstrate the need for the following to be considered for admission to the Jefferson Acute Rehabilitation Unit:

 - Patient requires close medical supervision by a physician with specialized training or experience in rehabilitation medicine